meganlynn21/instaShare/README.md

 I have created a social media app named InstaShare.
 I used MongoDB, Express, Node, React, GraphQL, and Node (the MERNG stack).
 I implemented a GraphQL server that uses Node and Express to communicate to a MongoDB Database and fetch and persist data to the websites back-end.

 I did buy a domain to host it on since I plan on updating it more and adding things to it.
-But it is not ready yet because I am waiting for the SSL certificate.
+But it is not ready yet because I am waiting for the SSL certificate to be verified.
 I used the heroku server to deploy the back-end and I used Netlify to deploy the client side

 Click the link here for the website https://amazing-crepe-41eac6.netlify.app/